 The pace of home sales in Harrisonburg and Rockingham County varies significantly based on price range.
 The graph above shows the average number of home sales per month (given a 12-month average) as we have passed through the past two years.
-Home sales have increased in all price ranges over the past two years, though some prices ranges have shown more significant growth than others.
-The most significant increase seen over the past 12 months has been in the 400K+ price range, though that is followed relatively closely by the 200K-300K price range.
+Home sales have increased in all price ranges over the past two years, except for in the \$300K - \$400K price range, were we have seen a 16% decline in home sales.
+The most significant increase seen over the past 12 months has been in the \$400K+ price range, where we have seen a 62% increase in home sales.

 Inventory levels shift up and down seasonally, but we are also seeing differences in year-over-year trajectories in each of the four price ranges outlined above.
-The lowest price range (Under \$200K) has seen a relatively small downward adjustment (-3%) in inventory levels over the past year, while the highest price range (\$400K+)
+The lowest price range (Under \$200K) has seen a relatively small downward adjustment (-6%) in inventory levels over the past year, while the highest price range (\$400K+)

-has actually seen a slight increase (+3%) in the number of homes for sale.
+has actually seen a slight increase (+13%) in the number of homes for sale.
 All four price ranges are likely to see inventory levels continue to decline over the next few months as we move into and through the Fall market.